Omatsulijoshua/MOSES-AND-GRACE-PAYMENT-PORTAL/README.md

 3. Use a hosted PostgreSQL connection string for `DATABASE_URL`.
 4. Deploy.

-The static pages in `public/` are served by Vercel, while `/api/*` routes are handled by the Express serverless function.
+The static pages in `public/` are served by Vercel, while `/api/*` routes are handled by the Express serverless function...